SAP-archive/webide-extension-command-example/README.md

 ## How to obtain support

-This project is not expecting any changes and therefore, no support will be provided.
-This example works out of the box.
+This project is provided "as-is" and so no support is provided.

 ## License